lighthouse-labs/gitbook-node-chat-tutorial/content/setup/cloud9.md

 Here's the thing... it takes a lot of time and effort to setup your computer for writing software.
 A whole bunch of libraries and tools to install, and it's especially hard to make sure every developer on the same team has the exact same versions for all the dependencies.

 This is big hurdle especially when getting started with code.
 Cloud9 gives us a pre-configured machine in the cloud as well as a really slick IDE right in the browser.
-As long as you have internet, you can immediately start coding like a real developer.
+As long as you have internet, you can immediately start coding like a _Real Developer_&trade;.